No ratings yet

 Recipe FAQs

-What temp to air fryer cinnamon rolls?
+What temperature should I use for air fryer cinnamon rolls?

 Are cinnamon buns and cinnamon rolls the same thing?